DxChainNetwork/godx-doc/gdx/gdx-manual/manual_en.md

 ### Step3.1.
 Create Account and Start Mining

-In order to create contract and start to upload file, you must have some tokens first.
+In order to create contracts and upload files, you must have some tokens first.
 To get tokens, you will first need to create an account and start mining.
-Typing the following commands in the `gdx` console you just opened.
+Type the following commands in the `gdx` console you just opened:

 ```js
 > personal.newAccount("")
 > miner.start()
 ```

-**NOTE: for simplification, the password used in this command is empty**
+**NOTE: for simplification, the password used in this command is empty.**

 ### Step3.2.
 Unlock Account

-If the account is locked, you will not be allowed to make any transaction.
-Therefore, we need to unlock the account by typing the following command in the console.
+If the account is locked, you will not be allowed to make any transactions.
+Therefore, we need to unlock the account by typing the following command in the console:

 ```js
 > personal.unlockAccount(eth.accounts[0], "", 0)